-It is true that clutter causes stress.
-In fact, I share studies that prove that clutter & stress are linked.
-Clutter also affects your family, but there are solutions that can clear your home of unwanted clutter and clear you of unwanted stress.
+Clutter indeed causes stress.
+Many studies prove that clutter & stress are linked.
+Clutter also affects your family, but there are solutions that can clear your home of unwanted clutter and clear yourself of unwanted stress.

-The family picked to give up two things:
+The family decided to give up two things:

 The One Week Experiment

 For one week, the parents let each of their three children pick five toys to keep… 15 toys total.
 Oprah’s crew came into the house and documented the whole thing.
 The kids cried when they told them about giving up these things.
 They were sad, upset, angry, and just plain mad.
 They did a little yelling, a little crying, and a lot of pouting.
 (Again, very common.)

 After one week, the mother was interviewed, and she said that they didn’t even play with the five toys they were allowed to pick.
 They each played with 1-2 toys because they would rather pretend or play a board game or play outside.

 During the interview with the children, they talked about how much they loved their week of no television & little toys.
 They loved it because they were able to spend more time together as a family.
 Mom & Dad said that they also loved it because they weren’t so busy trying to keep up with the house or put toys away or buy new things.
 Instead of “stuff,” they had “time” to give.